Pilgore-pi/Open-proger-notes/README.md

 The big collection of notes on IT technologies.
 I wrote these notes during my many-year long self education process.
 I studied programming, information security, system administration and computer physical components.

-This vault is accumulation of official documentation, YouTube guides, educational sites and my own thoughts.
-The vault contains many source links, so you can check my notes or look deeper, if you want.
+This vault is an accumulation of official documentation, YouTube guides, educational sites and my own thoughts.
+The vault contains many source links, so you can check the accuracy of my notes or look deeper, if you want.

 #### Why did i create this knowledge base?